imraisu/imraisu/README.md

 <img src="https://media.tenor.com/kkLWj0qg5EQAAAAM/sonic-the-hedgehog-sega.gif" width=100 />
 <h3>Name and Pronouns</h3>
 <p>Raisu is fine, but you can also call me Lou, Sonic or Nicky.
 Don't call me "Rai" unless we are close friends.</p>
 <p>Regards my pronouns, either can be he/him or they/them.
-Not both. <ins>Do not use both.</ins> If you read this, don't use the pronouns of my pony.
+Not both. <ins>Do not use both.</ins> I'm going to correct you if you use the pronouns I'm not comfortable with.
+If you read this, don't use the pronouns of my pony.
 Example: I'm using an Amy pony, don't use "she/her."</p>

 <p>----------------------------------------------------------------------------------------------------------------------------------------</p>
 <img src="https://media.tenor.com/GCzJtc69wB4AAAAj/think-sonic-the-hedgehog.gif" width=100 />